 - Program Dates

-You should work with your SPEA concentration to determine which semester will be best for you to study at Erasmus.
+You should work with your SPEA concentration to determine which semester will be best for you to study at TU Delft.
 Please use the time frames below to help in planning your semester abroad.

-Fall Semester (Term 1 & Term 2 at Delft): Early September - December/January
+Fall Semester (Term 1 & Term 2 at Delft): Early September - December/January; recommended for graduating students due to overlap at the end of the semester

 Spring Semester (Term 3 & Term 4 at Delft): February - Mid June